Multisectoral relief package on the cards

 Prime Minister Imran Khan can announce a multisectoral relief package on the coming Tuesday in the wake of coronavirus outbreak that is going to hit different sectors of economy.

-Adviser to the Prime Minister on Finance Dr Abdul Hafeez Shaikh on Saturday continued discussions with different stakeholders, including the Ministry of Finance officials, economic advisers and experts, to finalise the salient features of the proposed fiscal package.
+Adviser to the Prime Minister on Finance Dr Abdul Hafeez Shaikh Saturday continued discussions with different stakeholders, including the Ministry of Finance officials, economic advisors and experts, to finalise the salient features of the proposed fiscal package.

 “The government has decided in principle that it will not seek any additional funding from the IMF from its allocated additional resources of $50 billion but the IMF will be approached to convince on tax breaks and subsidies under the proposed fiscal stimulus package,” top official sources confirmed to The News on Saturday.